 When people think of outlaws and the American West, Jesse James’ name often leads the pack.
 Known as either a Robin Hood figure or more accurately, a cold-blooded killer, he’s cemented a place in the collective American psyche.

 When it comes to Jesse and his brother Frank, it’s hard to pinpoint the truth.
 Reading local history books throughout the Midwest, one would think they had hideouts everywhere or they were friends with more people than God.
 Misinformation is everywhere.

 However, many of their cold-blooded tendencies can be attributed to their experiences during the Civil War.
-The details are sometimes murky, but it’s clear that their guerrilla exploits proved to be a training ground for their future crimes.
+The details are sometimes murky, but it’s clear that Jesse James’ Civil War exploits proved to be a training ground for their future crimes.

 Jesse Woodson James was born in Clay County, Missouri, on September 5, 1847.
 Jesse was the son of Zerelda Cole James and her husband, Robert James.
 His father was a Baptist minister and a slave-owning hemp farmer.

 In 1850, Robert James traveled to California to preach in the gold mining camps.
 It’s assumed that after arriving he became sick and died.
 Zerelda and her children, Jesse, Frank, and younger sister, Susan, were plunged into financial trouble until she met her third husband Dr. Reuben Samuel.

 Jesse and Frank grew up in an area of Missouri nicknamed Little Dixie.
 Little Dixie was filled with former residents of Kentucky, Tennessee, and other southern states.
 Reverend James and Zerelda were Kentucky natives.
 Like many of the Little Dixie residents, the James’ brought their hemp-growing skills from the south to Missouri.
 They also brought their slaves.

 Missouri during the Civil War